graphql-markdown/demo-astro-starlight/README.md

 ## 🚀 Project Structure

-Inside of your GraphQL-Markdown + Astro/Starlight project, you'll see the following folders and files:
+Inside your GraphQL-Markdown + Astro/Starlight project, you'll see the following folders and files:

 ```
 .